-MPW offers a variety of services to support an individual's goals, choices, and priorities including but not limited to:
+MPW offers a variety of services to support each participant's goals and preferences.
+Services include but are not limited to:

 - Have an intellectual or developmental disability.

 - Would be admitted to an intermediate care facility for individuals with an intellectual disability (ICF-IID) or a nursing facility if you did not have waiver services.

 - Require a protected environment while learning living skills, gaining educational experiences, and developing an awareness of your environment.

 - Meet the financial qualifications for Medicaid.
 There are special financial qualifications applied to the MPW program.
 Read the Medicaid Waiver Services Fact Sheet for details.